majvazov/martin-ayvazov-employees/project/README.md

 Problems That I Solved:
 1. Finding the pair of employees that have longest time together
 2. Simulating data algorithm
+3. If DateTo in the text file is "NULL" -> today's date.
-3. Detecting range overlap
+4. Detecting range overlap
-4. Detecting multiple range overlap
+5. Detecting multiple range overlap

 ## INPUT: